 Be sure to explore Habana Vieja (the old Havana) and have a stroll through the streets and main colonial squares.
 Even though Havana is the largest city, this part of town has a very cute feel that is quite special.

-Habana Vieja is also the place for enjoying Cuban nightlife.
+Habana Vieja is also a place for enjoying Cuban nightlife.
 Here you pop into bars, sip rum, and dance until the early morning hours on Calle Obispo and Plaza Vieja.

 EXTRA NOTE ON HAVANA